neuschaefer/reform-handbook/src/source/parts.rst

 The main box houses most of the electronics:

 - Motherboard, exposing ports through openings on the left and right
-- Two LiFePO4 battery packs, connecting to motherboard via Molex PicoLock cables
+- Two LiFePO4 battery packs, connecting to the motherboard via Molex PicoLock cables
 - Keyboard, connecting to the motherboard via two JST-PH cables
 - OLED display, connecting to the keyboard via a 4-pin 1mm pitch flex cable
-- Trackball or Trackpad, connecting to motherboard via one JST-PH cable
+- Trackball or Trackpad, connecting to the motherboard via one JST-PH cable

 The main box features four neodymium bar magnets inserted into slots below the front edge.
 These match with their counterparts in the screen front.